adri1mart1/chu-planner/README.md

 On this project, I have used text files with either 'J' or 'o' character to represent data.
 Depending on which rules are set to prune results, there may be a lot of results, so much that output files was several hundred of megabytes.
 To manage this, the `assemble_variants_two_by_two` function computes how much the output file will be.
 If it is detected to be oversized by a factor N, the function will assemble every N frames two by two.
-This is a good way to deal with a lot of data, quite simple, fair and we don't use any random or shuffle function which needs to load data into memory before mixing everything.
+This is a good way to deal with a lot of data, quite simple, fair and we don't use any random or shuffle native python function which needs to load data into memory before mixing everything.

 # How to use